 (b) The human sciences (humanities).
-The subject contents of a large number of human sciences are the result of interpersonal relationships among people.
-A precondition for establishing this type of subject content is that the particular science has to be in a state that allows for an interpretation of subject-subject relationships.
-The essentials of specific modes of human actions often have to be identified and then ordered in a particular structural relation.
+The subject contents of many human sciences are the result of interpersonal relationships among people.
+A precondition for establishing this type of subject content is that the particular science must be in a state that allows for an interpretation of subject-subject relationships.
+The essentials of specific modes of human actions often must be identified and then ordered in a particular structural relation.